Isometry-Dual Flags of Many-Point AG Codes: Introduction

+They are closely related to the Weierstrass semigroup at one rational place $H(P)$, and the generalized Weierstrass semigroups in many rational places $\widehat{H}(P, \mathbf{Q}_t)=\widehat{H}(P, Q_1, \ldots, Q_t)$.
+Then we prove in Theorem~\ref{t:isodualKummer2} a characterization of the tuples of integers $\beta_1,\dots,\beta_t$ for which the flag of codes satisfies the isometry-dual condition in terms of the set $\widehat{H}_{\bf \bb}^*$, the code length and the genus of the curve.

-From a coding theory point of view, it is natural to consider function fields with many rational places, that is, function fields over $\fq$ of genus $g$ such that the number of rational places is close (or equal) to the Hasse-Weil upper bound $q+1+2g\sqrt{q}$.
-The ones attaining the Hasse-Weil upper bound are called {\it maximal function fields}.
-In fact, some of the codes with best parameters according to \cite{codetables} arise from function fields with many points, see also \cite{KL2018, B2006}.
-It turns out that many of the known maximal function fields with many rational places can be described by an affine equation of the form $y^m=f(x)$ for some polynomial $f(x) \in \fq[x]$, such as the Hermitian function field \cite{MMP2005}, the Giullietti-Korchmáros function field \cite{GK2009}, the generalized Hermitian function field described in \cite{KKO2001} and the Ree curve \cite{TT2019}.
-Function fields defined by equations of the form $y^m=f(x)$ are also known as Kummer extensions, see \cite{St2009} for a formal definition.
+While our characterization of the integers $\beta_1,\dots,\beta_t$ giving isometry-dual flags of codes applies for general function fields, many of the function fields used in coding theory are described by an affine equation of the form $y^m=f(x)$ for some polynomial $f(x) \in \fq[x]$.
+It is the case of the following maximal function fields: Hermitian function field \cite{MMP2005}, the Giullietti-Korchmáros function field \cite{GK2009}, the generalized Hermitian function field described in \cite{KKO2001} and the curves with many-points described in \cite{MRQ2021} and references in there.
+These function fields are appreciated, in particular, because they are related to maximal curves and they guarantee a large code length.
+Function fields defined by an affine equation of the form $y^m=f(x)$ are known as Kummer extensions, see \cite{St2009}.

-Thanks to a result in \cite{M2004} we are able to investigate the isometry-dual property in many-points in the large class of algebraic Kummer extensions given by $y^m=f(x)$, where $f(x)$ is a separable polynomial of degree $r$, with $r, m$ coprime and $2\leq r\leq m-1$.
-The principal results obtained in the present work are Theorems \ref{t:isodualKummer2} and \ref{t:isodualKummer3}, and in Example \ref{examples} we work with flags satisfying isometry-dual condition on the Hermitian function field.
+At the end of our work we focus on Kummer extensions given by $y^m=f(x)$, where $f(x)$ is a separable polynomial of degree $r$, with $r, m$ coprime and $2\leq r\leq m-1$.
+Using a result by Maharaj \cite{M2004} we give a complete description of the sets $\widehat{H}_{\bf \bb}$ and $\widehat{H}_{\bf \bb}^*$.
+Then we characterize the tuples $\beta_1,\dots,\beta_t$ for which the related flags of codes satisfy the isometry-dual condition just in terms of divisibility among the integers $\beta_i$ in the tuple and $m$.
+This is stated in Theorem~\ref{t:isodualKummer3}.
+We provide examples of flags of many-point codes over the Klein and Hermitian function fields in examples \ref{klein} and \ref{examples} respectively.